Furever-Homes/T3A2-Part-A/README.md

 **What**: Want to save pets to a shortlist of favourites
 **Why**: To be able to revisit the pets I'm interested in and be able to consider how they can fit into my life before committing immediately

-**REFINEMENT**: Initially users could favorite pets, but there was no way to access their saved list, but a favourites section was added where users can view their saved pets
+**REFINEMENT**: Initially users could favourite pets, but there was no way to access their saved list, but a favourites section was added where users can view their saved pets

 ### Persona 4